 Este artículo en el periódico electrónico CT Mirror habla sobre “Bank On Connecticut”, un nuevo programa de CAHS.
 Bank On Connecticut está trabajando con otras organizaciones sin fines de lucro y los bancos para ayudar a los que no tienen cuentas bancarias a abrir una cuenta sin costo o de bajo costo.

 Bank On Connecticut provides access to financial education and responsible financial products and services.
 Bank On Connecticut will be piloted in Bridgeport, Hartford, New Haven, Norwalk, Stamford and Derby.
-If you do not have a bank account, or would like to learn how to better manage your bank account, register for Bank On Connecticut today!

 Check out the Auto Resource Map for a step by step guide to key aspects of car buying, including: